minsungpark89/whats-for-dinner/README.md

 ___________________________________________________________________________________________________________________________
 ## Setup

-- Fork this project to your own Github account
+- Fork this web app to your own Github account
 - Clone the repository to your local machine
 - `cd` into the file
 - View web app by running `index.html` with in your terminal.